 If the NR PCell is not in the same band as the deactivated SCell,

 the UE is only allowed to cause interruptions on NR PCell immediately before and immediately after an SMTC.
 Each interruption on NR PCell shall not exceed the value defined in table A.6.5.2.1.2-1.

+when UE is configured with maxMIMO-Layers with value equal to 4 for all corresponding serving cells, in case of TDD-TDD inter-band (NG) EN-DC with overlapping or partially overlapping bands

+2> if UE supporting requirementTypeIndication-r19 is capable of interBandMRDC-WithOverlapDL-Bands-r19 on this band pair